Introduction

 1. Are Estimates Free?

-An initial question that needs to be asked prior to the visit.
+An initial question that needs to be asked before the visit.
 Estimates should always be free.
-Sales people in the HVAC industry a generally paid a commision on the sale.
+Salespeople in the HVAC industry generally pay a commission on the sale.

-Some companies train their technicians to give estimates while others have the techs refer the call to a sales person.
-If your equipment is found defective by a technician, ask if the service call charge will be dropped if you buy new equipment from their company.
+Some companies train their technicians to give estimates, while others have the techs refer the call to a salesperson.
+If a technician finds your equipment defective, ask if the service call charge will be dropped if you buy new equipment from their company.

 2. Are There Any Special Offers Or Rebates I Can Claim?

-The best avenue for finding out about available credits would begin with contacting your utility companies that are related to your equipment.
-Gas company for gas equipment and power company for heat pumps, etc.
+The best avenue for finding out about available credits would begin with contacting your utility companies related to your equipment.
+Call your gas company for gas equipment and power company for heat pumps.

-Be sure to contact your utility first for new HVAC system deals, because some utilities have only certain contractors that are approved for installing HVAC equipment that would qualify for local rebates.
+Be sure to contact your utility first for new HVAC system deals because some utilities have only certain contractors approved to install HVAC equipment that would qualify for local rebates.

 Federal tax credits are constantly changing.
-Intuit’s Turbotax website keeps an updated list of what equipment the feds will offer credits for.
+Intuit’s Turbotax website keeps an updated list of equipment for which the feds will offer credits.
 You should consult a good CPA for more details.
 A good tax consultant should be up to date on tax incentives.

 3. Will You Provide Proof Of Licensing And Insurance To Do This Work?

 Never rely on your own insurance.
-If a mishap occurs then your insurance company and your contractors insurance will work together to resolve the problem.
+If a mishap occurs, your insurance company and contractor’s insurance will work together to resolve the problem.

-Their Workman’s compensation will protect you if one of the contractors employee’s injures themselves on the job.
+Their Workman’s compensation will protect you if one of the contractor’s employees injures themselves on your property.

 Never take the word of anybody on insurance and licensing.
 Verify.